 "I--er--like to write.
 And paint.
 Dance.
-Other… things…" I trailed off as I pulled homework out of my bag, completely thrown off by his touch.
-He didn't say any more so I could concentrate, but I still got distracted whenever his skin brushed mine, which was often.
+Other… things…" I trailed off as I pulled homework out of my bag.
+He didn't say any more so I could concentrate, but I still got distracted whenever he'd touch me, which was often.
 He'd told me he enjoyed watching me study; I thought that was rather odd.

 "I have one more question," he interrupted a few minutes later.